 Our preliminary results confirm the previous observations showing a flattening of the BSA tslopes at large x_B .
 This can be interpreted as the shrinking of the nucleon in the reciprocal impact parameter space, as the active quark carries the full light cone momentum fraction and becomes the center of the system.
-The realization of the original physics goals of this experiment necessitates extracting both the real and imaginary parts of the amplitudes with a few percent accuracy, and over as large a range in x_B as we can access to keep the systematic uncertainties of the dispersion relation analysis under control.
-These goals can only be achieved with the full statistics originally approved.
+The realization of the original physics goals of this experiment necessitates extracting both the real and imaginary parts of the amplitudes with a few percent accuracy, and over as large a range in $\xi \approx \frac{x_B}{2-x_B}$ as we can access to keep the systematic uncertainties of the dispersion relation analysis under control.
+These goals can only be achieved if the low energy data statistics matches the high energy data, as originally approved.